MedicalGenomicsLab/Vigelint/CVPO/README.md

 # CVPO Overview

-CVPO is broken into two parts, a manual part, and an automatic part. **The manual part is centred around downloading the correct data from ClinVar and ensuring that data is labelled correcrtly. **
+CVPO is broken into two parts, a manual part, and an automatic part. **The manual part is centred around downloading the correct data from ClinVar and ensuring that data is labelled correctly.**

 <h2> Preparing the data for CVPO </h2>